-For 2018/2019 the Council operated an in-house Internal Audit Service that is compliant with the Public Sector Internal Audit Standards (PSIAS).
+At the end of 2018/2019 the Council entered into a shared service arrangement for the provision of internal audit services.
+The new regional internal audit service commenced operational activity in April 2019 and is operated in collaboration between Merthyr Tydfil Council, Rhondda Cynon Taf Council, Bridgend Council and Vale of Glamorgan Council.
+The Internal Audit Service is compliant with the Public Sector Internal Audit Standards (PSIAS).
 The Internal Audit Service undertook a comprehensive annual programme of work based upon a risk assessed plan.
-At the end of 2018/2019 the Council entered into a shared service arrangement for the provision of internal audit services.
-The new regional internal audit service commenced operational activity in April 2019 and is operated in collaboration between MTCBC, Rhondda Cynon Taf Council, Bridgend Council and Vale of Glamorgan Council.